artart788/gpt-api-docker/README.md

 ## This is a HACK do NOT use this for anything IMPORTANT
 100% OpenAI does NOT like this. this WILL get patched (likely soon). i wrote this to be maybe used for a hobby project and proof of work.

-as long as you have heard the big alarm bells you may continue.
+as long as you have heard the big red alarm bells you may continue.

+### Boosting Myself
+if you happen to be in the market for an engineer, please peep my [resume](https://queercat.github.io/blog/resume). 💖

 # GPT-API-Docker